Available in VPC

 - kind: StorageClass

-Use StorageClass for encrypted NAS volumes
+Use a StorageClass for encrypted NAS volumes

 apiVersion: storage.k8s.io/v1